 You can clean clogged drains with your pressure washer using an attachment called a sewer jetter.

 If you already own a pressure washer, a sewer jetter attachment can cost much less than a mechanical drain snake with an equivalent reach.
-Using a sewer jetter to clear a clogged drain can also be much easier than using a mechanical drain snake, because:
+Using a sewer jetter to clear a clogged drain can also be much more efficient than using a mechanical drain snake, because:

 - A sewer jetter nozzle’s back-firing jets pull the hose deep into drain lines so there’s less physical effort required.